About Haiku

 - June 12 2009 Tweaked and edited.

-It’s tempting to start with the history of haiku, but there are better historians and a perfectly good article at Wikipedia (if you want to read some history on-line).
+It’s tempting to start with the history of haiku, but there are better historians and a perfectly good article at Wikipedia (if you want to read some history online).

-Another site I would strongly recommend offers a variety of on-line articles by Jane Reichhold – someone who has lived the haiku life.
+Another site I would strongly recommend offers a variety of online articles by Jane Reichhold – someone who has lived the haiku life.
 She recently published a complete translation of Basho’s haiku and I reviewed her book in an earlier post.
 She has graciously given me permission to repost her list of techniques here.
 She’s also starting her own blog and when I know the address, I will provide a link.

 Another excellent site, Mushimegane, provides samplings of haiku by ten Japanese poets – the site offers a smattering of haiku by the older Japanese poets the west is mostly familiar with – Basho, Buson – and the rest are 20th Century practitioners.
 The tradition of haiku is alive and well in Japan, and the site relates some of the heated aesthetic controversies that still swirl around the form- proving it’s still worth fighting over.